 —, Nora K, daughter, 1, born in New Jersey

 Jule Gregory Charney is a founder of modern meteorology.
 Educated at the University of California, Los Angeles, he arrived at the Institute in 1947.
-Working with John von Neumann, he was one of the first meteorologists to use electronic computers in weather prediction.
+Working with John von Neumann, he was one of the first meteorologists to use the electronic computer in weather prediction.
 He joined the faculty at the Massachusetts Institute of Technology in 1956.

 While at the Institute, Charney began working with the US Weather Bureau, the Air Force, and the Navy, to create a weather prediction office within the federal government.